Welcome to The Fraser Valley Quilters' Guild

 Please continue to put your toiletry donations for Carole Hando in a separate bag marked with her name.

-The guild is again collecting quilts for the Cops for Cancer Ride which takes place in September.
-I will have more details in the August newsletter regarding dates and times for the Ride for those members who might like to attend the Opening Ceremonies as I do not have the final details at this time.
-This will be our 13th year we have been donating quilts to this very worthwhile event.
+The guild is again collecting quilts for the Cops for Cancer Ride 2018 (Dates to be announced).
+This will be our 14th year we have been donating quilts to this very worthwhile event.

 The quilts can be unisex or boy/girl specific approximately 40” X 60”.
 Bright cheerful colours and ages 5- 16 are the norm but infants and younger children can also be afflicted so all sizes are appreciated as the children grow and some quilts can be taken to newly diagnosed children in hospital.